 The journalist to whom I point next asks, “How can you be sure the plants and animals, let alone the bacteria are safe?
 You haven’t had more than a few weeks.”

 Someone briefed me – I need to state this two or three times minimum for it to get into sufficient journals, here goes.
 “Yes, good question, but I must reiterate, these specimens are not capable of living outside the Volochanka facility until such time as the exact conditions are replicated elsewhere – including the means to transport them.
 The bacteria are not even derived from pathogens.
 Nevertheless, we are practising the same safety procedures you would expect when dealing with, say, Ebola or smallpox.
-This is standard practice anywhere when dealing with such things.”
+This is standard practice anywhere.”

 The next journalist asks, “A hundred years of experimentation surely could have led to a great deal of expertise and the ability to do things you don’t know about.”